EutechCybernetic/lucy-pro-documentation/block-source.raw.md

 Each time the action block is called, a single item from the list is passed as input to the action, along with any data specified in the *Extra* input.
 If the item being passed to the action block is a [dictionary](dictionaries) or [result set](dt-results), then it will be split into key/value pairs and sent to the action.
 This means, you can add output pins in the [Action Start](actionstart-ref) block to auto extract the fields of the [dictionary](dictionaries).
-The *Extra* parameter is passed as an extra key/value pair with the key name being code/Extra.
+The *Extra* parameter is passed as an extra key/value pair with the key name being `Extra`.

 {% hint style="info" %}

-    If your dictionary happens to have a key called code/Extra it will get overwritten by the *Extra* parameter passed into the repeat block.
+    If your dictionary happens to have a key called `Extra` it will get overwritten by the *Extra* parameter passed into the repeat block.

 {% endhint %}

-If the item being passed into the action block is *not* a [dictionary](dictionaries) or [result set](dt-results) then the item is passed as a single key/value pair with a key  code/Item.
+If the item being passed into the action block is *not* a [dictionary](dictionaries) or [result set](dt-results) then the item is passed as a single key/value pair with a key  `Item`.
-The *Extra* parameter is passed as a second key/value pair with the key name being code/Extra.
+The *Extra* parameter is passed as a second key/value pair with the key name being `Extra`.
 In this case, you can add two output pins to the action block to extract the values:

-    1. code/Item
+    1. `Item`
-    2. code/Extra
+    2. `Extra`

 ### Order of execution